Broker-Dealer Accounting Virtual Conference

 1:15 – 2:30 PM

 The SEC has undergone significant changes, returning to a simpler “back to basics” approach concerning enforcement.
-Using recent examples, this session will give you a solid understanding of how these changes are expected to impact broker-dealer firms, with a look at:
+Using recent examples, this session will give you a solid understanding of what has changed, and how the changes will impact broker-dealer firms going forward.
+We will discuss:

 • Bank Secrecy Act and anti-money laundering compliance